imbhargav5/rooks/versioned_docs/version-5.0.2/useFullscreen.md

         <header>
           <h1 styles={styles.h1}>useFullscreen</h1>
           <p style={styles.header_p}>
-            Simple react hook for cross-browser usage of the JavaScript{" "}
+            Simple react hook for cross-browser usage of the JavaScript{' '}
             <a
               style={styles.a}
               href="https://developer.mozilla.org/en/DOM/Using_full-screen_mode"
             >
               Fullscreen API
             </a>
             , which lets you bring the page or any element into fullscreen.
 Smoothens out the browser implementation differences, so you don't have too.
           </p>
         </header>
         <hr style={styles.hr} />